LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 j & = \frac{Ck_{y,iN}}{\Delta{y^2}} \\
 \end{split}.\end{equation}$

 With the residual vector $\bm{r}$  and the coefficient matrix $\mathbf{K_1}$ one can calculate the correction term for the temperature via Equation (24).
+The correction is then used to update the initial temperature guess.
+This is repeated until the residuum is considered small enough.

 ---

 # Steady State Solution

-In steady state, the temperature field does not vary with time (i.e., $\partial T/\partial t = 0$), and the heat equation simplifies to an *elliptic partial differential equation*, also known as the *Poisson equation*.
+In steady state, the temperature field does not vary with time (i.e., $\partial T/\partial t = 0$), and the heat diffusion equation simplifies to an *elliptic partial differential equation*, also known as the *Poisson equation*.

 ## Poisson Equation (Constant $k$)

-For constant thermal conductivity, the steady-state heat equation is given by:
+For constant thermal conductivity, the steady-state heat diffusion equation is given by:

 $\begin{equation}
 0 = \left(